 Some Suggested Walks

-Mynydd Epynt is an upland area of mid Wales right on the doorstep of the hotel.
+The Epynt Way is a waymarked walk in one of the most beautiful and unspoilt areas of the Heart of Wales and is right on the doorstep of the hotel.
 So if you want a good upland walk (about 13 miles) directly from the hotel, where you may only come across a farmer tending the sheep, look no further than this walk.

 Wye Valley Walk